The Edinburgh Project

 The Edinburgh Project is a unique opportunity offered to qualified Theatre Arts students to create and perform a piece for the Edinburgh Festival Fringe in Scotland.
 On alternating years, a select number of students are invited to enroll in Theatre Arts 1275: The Edinburgh Project, from which an ensemble theatre piece is developed and then performed in Edinburgh in August.
 Each section of Theatre Arts 1275 follows a process specific to the students and faculty director, which may include rehearsing a published play, devising a performance based on a topic of interest, or adapting a text for the stage.
 The project is performed on campus at the end of the spring semester, as well as for one week in the Edinburgh Festival Fringe.

-Recent projects include: Athena by Gracie Gardner, a contemporary play about the friendship between two competitive fencers; Curio by Danielle Bainbridge, a new historical play developed in residence during the class; and “Naked Knotted Neurons”, a devised piece incorporating puppets to tackle challenging questions about the present day.
-Other projects have included ensemble-based interpretations of plays by Charles Busch, William Inge, William Shakespeare, August Strindberg, and Thornton Wilder.
+Recent projects include: Athena by Gracie Gardner, a contemporary play about the friendship between two competitive fencers and Curio by Penn alumna Danielle Bainbridge, a new historical play developed in residence during the class.
+Other projects have included devised work, as well as ensemble-based performances of plays by Charles Busch, William Inge, William Shakespeare, August Strindberg, Sophie Treadwell and Thornton Wilder.

-Participation in the Edinburgh Project is both a privilege and a responsibility; the ensemble work requires a high level of maturity, responsibility, and discipline, as well as a commitment to the collaborative process.
+Because travel to and lodging in Scotland are funded by the School of Arts and Sciences, participation in the Edinburgh Project is both a privilege and a responsibility.
+The ensemble work requires a high level of maturity, responsibility, and discipline, as well as a commitment to the collaborative process.
 Students selected will demonstrate evidence of these traits in all their coursework and will have a record of reliable contribution to our productions, superior participation and performance in the classroom—in short, a solid history of dedication to an exploration of the theatre-making process and to the Theatre Arts Program.